Where Was Jalebi Invented A Sweet, Swirly Tale

 OccasionsRamadan, Nowruz, royal feasts

-Zulbiya wasn’t just a sweet—it was a symbol of joy, with its floral coils reflecting Persian artistry.
+Zulbiya wasn’t just a sweet; it symbolized joy, with its floral coils reflecting Persian artistry.

 It set the stage for Jalebi’s global journey.